jakartaee/validation-spec/README.md

 <https://community.jboss.org/wiki/ContributingToHibernateValidator#Coding_Guidelines>.

 ## Showing tck assertion coverage

+TODO: This information refers to the previous DocBook version of the spec.
+Can we have something similar for AsciiDoc?

 You can update the CSS file to show what is covered and what is not covered by the TCK assertion coverage.